 You can run a response play whenever an incident is created on a service.
-Choose the service and click on the Edit Settings button.
+Choose the service and click Edit Service.
 Once on the edit screen, you can choose or clear the response play that will be used for new incidents on the chosen service by editing the Response Play field.

 Open an incident and click More